A HOME FOR TODAY AND TOMORROW

 8.What would WE say makes a dwelling place turn into a lifelong PALACE?
 (Have a brain-storming session with stakeholders.)

-9. What are a few home automation technologies that intrigue YOU?
+9. What are a few home automation technologies that are intriguing?

 (Think 3 or more.)